 D8: A timestamp is included with each SIB, and is digitally signed along with the SIB to mitigate replay attacks.

 A UE can check a timestamp in a SIB against its local time to see if the time difference is within an allowed window (t_w).
 The smaller the t_w is, the more likely a replay can be detected.

+Editor’s Note: Further clarification on which one is accurate between local clock and timestamp in a SIB is FFS.

 In a typical scenario where a message is sent out after a local time is obtained and the digital signature is then computed, the total network delay for the message to reach a receiver includes: